Immiscible two-phase flow in porous media: a statistical mechanics approach

-We follow Hansen et al.\ \cite{hansen2023statistical}, considering a cylindrical porous medium as in Figure \ref{fig2}, but rather than being homogeneous, we assume that it consists of two halves with the dividing plane being parallel to and passing through the central axis.
-On one side of the plane, the porous medium has one set of properties; on the other side of the plane, it has another set of properties.
-The difference may be in chemical composition of the matrix, or it may consist of differently structured pore spaces.
-We name the two halves ``A'' and ``B''.
-We assume the two halves to be statistically homogeneous along the axis.
-We now assume that two immiscible and incompressible fluids are simultaneously pushed through the porous cylinder.
-Away from the edge where the two fluids are injected, the flow is in a steady state.
-This means that the flow statistics is invariant along the axis.
-However, it does not mean that the fluid--fluid interfaces do not move.
-At sufficient flow rates, they do and as a result, fluid clusters will merge and break up.
+We consider a porous cylinder as in Figure \ref{fig4}, but with the difference that it is divided into two halves A and B having different properties as shown in Figure \ref{fig5}.
+The difference between the two halves may e.g.\ be in chemical composition of the matrix, or it may consist of differently structured pore spaces.
+However, we assume the two halves each to be statistically homogeneous.
+We now assume that two immiscible and incompressible fluids are simultaneously injected into the cylinder under steady-state conditions.

-As the statistical distributions describing the flow is invariant along the flow axis, the configurational entropy $S$ is also invariant along this axis.
+The flow configurational entropy $S$ remains constant under such conditions.
 As shown by Hansen et al.\ \cite{hansen2023statistical}, this means that the agiture in sectors A and B, $\theta^A$ and $\theta^B$, are equal,

 But, what {\it is\/} the agiture?
-In the example just given, each of the two halves will each have a pressure gradient $\nabla p^A$ and a pressure gradient $\nabla p^B$ driving the flow.
+In the example just given, each of the two zones will each have a pressure gradient $\nabla p^A$ and a pressure gradient $\nabla p^B$ driving the flow.
 The average flow direction in both halves will be along the cylinder axis.
 Hence, we have that

 It is natural to assume the relation